edisonlee55/YTSubConverter/README.md

 **Unimplemented function:**
 - Text Preview Box (which uses `Mono.WebBrowser`)

+### macOS manual build notice
+**If you want to build it manually, remember to first clean the project `YTSubConverterMac.app` every time before you build the project or whole solution.
+Otherwise, it may not rebuild the app with the newest code.**

 ## Usage
 YTSubConverter is an .ass → .ytt converter.
 You can create .ass subtitles using [Aegisub](http://www.aegisub.org/).